-5.6 The definition of "caregiver" (or similar term) in the child welfare statutes is broad enough to include a trafficker who has custody or control of a child in order to bring a trafficked child into the protection of child protective services.
+5.6 The definition of "caregiver" or another related term in the child welfare statutes is not a barrier to a sex trafficked child accessing the protection of child welfare.

 Note: Child protective services is often precluded from intervening in a case of non-familial domestic minor sex trafficking because the agency's mandate is limited to cases in which a parent or legal guardian is the cause of danger to the child.
-Defining such a person to include the person in custody or control of a minor, such as a trafficker, can bring greater protections to domestic minor sex trafficking victims through the intervention of child protective services.
+Defining such a person to include the person in custody or control of a minor, or providing specific authority for child welfare to serve child sex trafficking victims irrespective of the perpetrator of abuse, can bring greater protections to domestic minor sex trafficking victims through the intervention of child protective services.